raja045/CEHv12_Ultimate_Study_Guide/Module 15 - SQL Injection.md

    - Used to discover coding errors inputting massive amount of random data and observing the changes in the output
  - Static/Dynamic Testing
    - Analysis of the web application source code

+  ## Understanding HTTP-POST Method
+  - An HTTP POST request is a method for carrying the requested data to the web server.
+  - Unlike the HTTP GET method, the HTTP POST request carries the requested data as a part of the message body.
+  - Thus, it is considered more secure than HTTP GET.
+HTTP POST requests can also pass large amounts of data to the server.
+  - They are ideal for communicating with an XML web service.

 ### [Table Of Contents](https://karsyboy.github.io/CEHv10_Ultimate_Study_Guide/)